strongloop/microgateway/README.md

 downloaded and setup by the laptop run and start functions.
 You do not need to manually download and install it.

-If you would like to use apiconnect-microgateway as a standalone gateway, use `npm -i apiconnect-microgateway` to install it.
+If you would like to use `microgateway` as a standalone gateway, use `npm -i microgateway` to install it.
 To start the gateway, use `node .`.

 ## Configuration